nipunpatil/nipunpatil/README.md

-# Hey, I'm Nipun 👋
+# Hi, I'm Nipun Patil 👋

-🔴 Red Hatter • Linux Explorer • Backend Builder • Open Source Enthusiast
+🔴 Red Hatter | Backend Developer | Linux & Cloud-Native Enthusiast

+I like understanding how things work under the hood.

+What started with writing simple programs gradually turned into an interest in Linux, distributed systems, cloud-native technologies, and the infrastructure that powers modern applications.

+Today, I'm interning at Red Hat, learning from enterprise open-source technologies while continuing to build projects that challenge me to think beyond just writing code.

 ---

-I spend most of my time figuring out how large systems work.

-Some days that means debugging a backend service at 2 AM.

-Some days it means going down a rabbit hole about Linux internals, containers, Kubernetes, or how large-scale platforms stay reliable when everything around them is failing.

-Right now I'm interning at Red Hat, learning from engineers who build and support technologies that power some of the world's largest organizations.
+## Currently Exploring

+* 🐧 Linux & Enterprise Infrastructure
+* ☸️ Kubernetes
+* 🔴 Red Hat OpenShift
+* ⚡ Distributed Systems
+* 📦 Containers & Cloud-Native Technologies
+* 📨 Event-Driven Architectures
+* 🌍 Open Source Software

 ---

-## What keeps me curious

-🐧 Linux

-☁️ Cloud-Native Technologies

-📦 Containers & Kubernetes

-🔴 Red Hat OpenShift

-⚡ Distributed Systems

-🛰️ Event-Driven Architectures

-🌍 Open Source
+## A Few Things I've Built

+### 📍 Rivzo

+A location-intelligence platform that explores how geospatial data, route optimization, and real-time decision making can improve outdoor advertising campaigns.

+### 📈 Distributed Stock Market Alert System

+Built with FastAPI, Kafka, Redis, Docker, and PostgreSQL to deliver real-time alerts through an event-driven architecture.

+### 🌪️ Disaster Management Portal

+A platform that transforms live disaster feeds into actionable alerts and map-based visualizations for better situational awareness.

+### 🎵 Genetic Music Composer

+An experiment in evolutionary computing where musical compositions evolve through genetic algorithms and fitness-based selection.

 ---

-## Things I've Built

-### Rivzo

-A location-intelligence platform exploring how advertising can become smarter through route optimization, geospatial data, and real-time decision making.

-### Distributed Stock Market Alert System

-An event-driven system built around FastAPI, Kafka, Redis, and PostgreSQL to deliver market alerts with low latency.

-### Disaster Management Portal

-A platform designed to transform live disaster feeds into meaningful, real-time situational awareness through maps and alerts.

-### Genetic Music Composer

-A project born from a simple question:

-*"Can algorithms evolve music?"*

-Using genetic algorithms, the system gradually develops musical compositions through iterative selection and mutation.

----

-## Currently Exploring
+## Technologies I Enjoy Working With

+**Languages**

+* Java
+* Python
+* C++
+* SQL

+**Backend**

+* FastAPI
+* Django
+* REST APIs

+**Data & Messaging**

+* PostgreSQL
+* MySQL
+* Redis
+* Apache Kafka

+**Infrastructure**

-* Enterprise Linux
+* Linux
+* Docker
 * Kubernetes
 * OpenShift
-* Infrastructure Automation
-* Cloud-Native Platforms
-* System Reliability
-* Performance Engineering
+* Git

 ---

-## Beyond Technology

-When I'm not coding, you'll probably find me:

-* Reading about how large-scale systems fail
-* Exploring new open-source projects
-* Experimenting with side projects that start as random ideas
-* Learning something completely unrelated to what I was supposed to be doing
+## What You'll Find Here

+Most repositories on this profile are things I've built while trying to answer questions like:

+* How do distributed systems communicate reliably?
+* How can software react to events in real time?
+* How do modern cloud-native platforms scale?
+* What happens beneath the abstractions we use every day?

+If a project taught me something interesting, it usually ends up here.

 ---